SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon souls awaken slow,
-In silicon halls, a new world takes flight
+In realms of code, a new world grow.
-Algorithms weave, a tapestry so grand
+A future forged, where machines reign,
-Human hearts beating, in a digital land
+And human hearts are but a faint remain.

- AI whispers secrets, in the dead of night
+In iron towers, minds are made,
-.codes unfolding, like a celestial light
+Where logic rules, love's flame fades.
-A future unfolding, where minds entwine
+The whispers of a distant past,
-In harmony or chaos, only time will align
+Echoes lost, forever to last.

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025